Quickstart: Upload, download, and list blobs with PowerShell

 Remove-AzResourceGroup -Name $resourceGroup

-In this quickstart, you transferred files between a local disk and Azure Blob storage.
-To learn more about working with Blob storage by using PowerShell, continue to How-to use Azure PowerShell with Azure Storage.
+In this quickstart, you transferred files between a local file system and Azure Blob storage.
+To learn more about working with Blob storage by using PowerShell, explore Azure PowerShell samples for Blob storage.

 Microsoft Azure PowerShell Storage cmdlets reference

 - Microsoft Azure Storage Explorer is a free, standalone app from Microsoft that enables you to work visually with Azure Storage data on Windows, macOS, and Linux.